-Accounts choose to receive either (i) Hard Copy, (ii) E-delivery, or (iii) the firm Default delivery method.
-Firms may choose to send Hard Copy or Notice or may choose a mixture of the two (Notice to some shareholders, Hard Copy to others).
+Accounts choose to receive either (i) Hard Copy or (ii) E-delivery or else receive (iii) the firm Default delivery method.
+To those receiving the Default delivery method, firms may choose to send Hard Copy or Notice or may choose a mixture of the two (Notice to some shareholders, Hard Copy to others).
 The following table shows that the actual materials received by an account depend on a combination of the firm's choice and the shareholder's choice (removing mixtures for simplicity):